Tree pests

 TreeAzin® is recommended by the Ontario Ministry of Natural Resources and the Canadian Forest Service as the best option for treating against emerald ash borer.

 Treatment must begin before the tree is heavily infested.
-TreeAzin® must be injected by a licensed pesticide applicator using a special device, and injections are required every two years to keep the tree healthy.
+TreeAzin® must be injected by a licensed pesticide applicator using a special device, and injections are recommended every two years to keep the tree healthy.

 Removing trees infested with emerald ash borer